BorislavSabev/ISO20022-wiki/README.md

 - provide a list of external resources on the topic
 - host the source of all those resources and generate a website from it

-  **This is currently a work in progress so bare with me.
-Also please submit any missing information as PRs if you have it. **

 # List of PHP libraries
 - https://github.com/php-sepa-xml/php-sepa-xml (active)
-- https://github.com/digitick/php-sepa-xml (defunct and points to the one above)
+- https://github.com/digitick/php-sepa-xml (defunct and replaced by the one above)

 _Is your package missing?
 Send a PR!_